shakty/prisonersgame/test/README.md

-This directory contains tests for the Ultimatum game.
+This directory contains tests for the prisoner game.

 TODO: Document test infrastructure here.